the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 \"   U+0022 double quote  (valid only within string literals)
 ```

 Sometimes you may want to store literal bytes directly in a string, regardless of escape sequences.
 You could escape each backslash, but that's tedious.
-A much better approach is to use raw strings that are enclosed in backticks.
+A much better approach is to use raw strings that are enclosed in back ticks.

 Here is an example of a string with a \t (tab) escape sequence, which is represented once as is, then with the backslash escape, and then as a raw string: